gurgeous/simhilarity/README.md

 ## Options

-There are four major ways to configure simhilarity:
+There are a few ways to configure simhilarity:

 * **candidates** - controls how candidates are picked from the complete set of all string pairs.
 We want to avoid looking at all string pairs, because that's quite expensive for large datasets.
 On the other hand, if we examine too few we might miss some of the best matches.
 A conundrum.
 There are three different settings: